20 Proven SaaS Conversion Optimization Hacks to Increase Your Sales

 3. Give an insight into your product with tours, interactive demos, etc

 Asking for a demo directly without providing any information on your product can seem risky or high commitment to your users.
 The process can be made seamless by giving sneak peeks or insights into your product's appearance and how it works.
 The goal is to help your user visualize how their life would be by using the product.
-It primarily answers the questions - is it easy to use?
+It primarily answers the questions: Is it easy to use?
 Does the UI look appealing?
 Does it look interesting enough for me to go and request a demo?

 See how Adobe does this for their Commerce product.